Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

-Recall that the Gaussian noise in \cref{thm:noise_cov} and \cref{def:noise} is calibrated to privatize deterministic functions $M_t$; that is, the only source of randomness in the un-noised output $M_t(S)$ is the selection of the secret $S$ itself.
+Recall that \cref{thm:noise_cov} and \cref{def:noise} calibrate noise to privatize deterministic functions $M_t$; that is, the only source of randomness in the un-noised output $M_t(S)$ is the selection of the secret $S$ itself.
 To achieve this, we explicitly derandomize the training and inference algorithms by fixing random seeds prior to execution.
-Note that these seeds can be made public without compromising the security game, as we consider a strong adversary knowing the learning and inference algorithms, whose uncertainty lies solely in the realization of the secret $S$.
+Note that these seeds can be made public without compromising the security game, as we consider a strong adversary that knows the learning and prediction algorithms, whose uncertainty lies solely in the realization of the secret $S$.

 We emphasize that aside from being deterministic, we impose no restrictions on the underlying training or inference algorithms.
-Our framework treats the training process as a general mechanism $\hat f$, which is agnostic to the choice of model architecture or optimization strategy.
+Our framework treats training as a general mechanism $\hat f$, which is agnostic to the choice of model architecture or optimization strategy.
 Any supervised learning algorithm can be employed to define $\hat{f}$; crucially, this definition extends beyond simple model fitting.
-The function $\hat f$ may encapsulate an entire learning pipeline, e.g., including hyperparameter tuning via cross-validation, architecture search, or automated model selection, provided these steps rely solely on the set $S$.
+The function $\hat f$ may encapsulate an entire learning pipeline, including hyperparameter tuning, architecture search, or automated model selection, provided these steps rely solely on $S$.